S.I. 636/2023, the EAA Compliance Pack for Irish SMBs

-Generate legal-grade evidence — not legal advice for the European Accessibility Act.
-Annex IV Technical File, Accessibility Statement, and EN 301 549 mapping in one pack.
+Generate legal-grade evidence, not legal advice for the European Union (Accessibility Requirements of Products and Services) Regulations 2023 (S.I.
+636/2023).
+Annex IV Technical File, Accessibility Statement, EN 301 549 mapping, and the criminal-regime reminder Irish directors need.

 Legal framework